ApriadiS/merchantportal-client/README.md

 ## 🙏 Acknowledgments

 - Next.js team for the amazing framework
+- Rust community for the powerful backend tools
-- Supabase for the backend infrastructure
+- Supabase for authentication infrastructure
 - shadcn for the beautiful UI components
-- Vercel for hosting and deployment
+- Vercel for hosting, analytics, and deployment

 ## 📞 Support